Zygar/ndb-drag-drop/README.md

 Some part of Webpack (I think file-loader, extract-text-plugin or html-webpack-plugin) will update the asset URLs in the bundled CSS/HTML file by magic.
 I'm a little unclear on how this works right now.
 Ask me again in a week.

-## Upcoming Features
+## Open Questions
-- Restructure folder structure to include /vendor as well as /src for self-contained modules
-- Fix confusing feature—url() calls in CSS are relative to main.css, not the source file.
-This is a sideeffect of postcss importer inlining all the styles.

-### SOMETIME
+- Is there a better folder structure we can use for non-npm stuff?
+(Especially w/r/t vendor modules)
+- Is there a better way to handle url() calls in the CSS?
+Currently PostCSS inlines everything into main.css, which sets css-loader's context to src/ and causes assets to not resolve.
+Best solution at present is defining aliases.
-- turn this into a package that is updateable.
+- How could this package be updateable downstream?

-### After it's been tested in a project
-- Dev/Production configs
+### Wishlist
-- Deployment scripts
+- Deployment scripts to staging and dev.
-- Easier aliases for linking to static assets
-- Templating Language!
-- Easier workflow for cloning latest version of boilerplate into a new project.
+- Initialization script for spinning up new project.
-- More PostCSS fanciness!
+- Some kind of templating language.
+- Better asset pipeline